Who is Transpower?

 Transpower is a transmission company set up as a State Owned Enterprise in 1994.
 Our business and experience is in building, maintaining and operating the National Grid – the high voltage transmission lines carrying electricity throughout New Zealand.

-There are already a number of large generator owners including Contact Energy, Meridian Energy, Mighty River Power, Genesis Energy and Trust Power who own and operate generating stations.
+There are already a number of large generator owners including Contact Energy, Meridian Energy, Mercury, Genesis Energy and Trust Power who own and operate generating stations.

 Why is the National Grid so important?